Sample and Feature Selection with FPS and CUR

 Selecting from a combined pool of atomic environments

 One can also select from a combined pool of atomic environments and structures, instead of selecting an equal number of atomic environments for each chemical species.
-In this case, we can move the ‘species_center’ key to samples such that our descriptor is a TensorMap consisting of a single block.
+In this case, we can move the ‘center_type’ key to samples such that our descriptor is a TensorMap consisting of a single block.
 Upon sample selection, the most diverse atomic environments will be selected, regardless of their chemical species.

 print("----All atomic environment selection-----")

-print("keys", atom_soap.keys)
+print("keys", atom_soap_single_block.keys)

-print("blocks", atom_soap[0])
+print("blocks", atom_soap_single_block[0])

-print("samples in first block", atom_soap[0].samples)
+print("samples in first and only block", atom_soap_single_block[0].samples)

 # Using the original SOAP descriptor, move all keys to properties.